Show All Answers

 No. Contractors will not be pre-qualified nor referred for the program.
 It is the sole decision of the homeowner which contractor to hire.
 For simplicity we have included a contractor contact list, meant only for convenience.
 You may choose additional contractors over and above the list.
 For more information and tips on hiring a contractor go to Canadian Home Builder's Association.

 No. It is not a program requirement to complete the recommended retrofits.
-However, it is the objective of the EcoSave program to encourage Participants to improve energy efficiency by completing some or all of the recommended upgrades.
-Financial options are provided for Participants in another section.
-For more information, please contact Carmen Proctor by calling 250-509-2021.
+However, it is the objective of the EcoSave program to encourage participants to improve energy efficiency by completing some or all of the recommended upgrades.
+Financial options are provided for participants in another section.
+For more information, please contact the EcoSave Program Manager at 250-352-8132.

 By completing some or all of the energy efficiency retrofits, the energy efficiency rating (EnerGuide rating) can be determined at the post-retrofit assessment.
-An EnerGuide rating shows a standard measure of your home's energy performance.
+An EnerGuide rating shows a standard measure of your home’s energy performance.
 It shows you (and future buyers) exactly how energy efficient your home is.
 For more information on EnerGuide for Houses visit Energy-efficient homes.
-For more information, please contact Carmen Proctor by calling 250-509-2021.
+For more information, please contact the EcoSave Program Manager at 250-352-8132.

 Yes.
-It is necessary for the EcoSave program coordinator to collect information for program evaluation, so the Certified Energy Advisor will require you to sign documents at the time of the home energy evaluation.
-For more information, please contact Carmen Proctor by calling 250-509-2021.
+It is necessary for the EcoSave Program Manager to collect information for program evaluation, so the Certified Energy Advisor will require you to sign documents at the time of the home energy evaluation.
+For more information, please contact the EcoSave Program Manager at 250-352-8132.

 If you have completed retrofits that may be eligible for rebates, contact the service provider to schedule a post-retrofit assessment, and if the retrofits are eligible, the Certified Energy Advisor may assist you with the application that is required.
 You will receive an EnerGuide rating for your home.
-For more information, please contact Carmen Proctor by calling 250-509-2021.
+For more information, please contact the EcoSave Program Manager at 250-352-8132.

 On-bill financing refers to the loan service available through the City of Nelson for eligible energy efficiency upgrades and will be repaid by the Nelson Hydro customer on their utility bill.
-For more information, please contact Carmen Proctor by calling 250-509-2021.
+For more information, please contact the EcoSave Program Manager by calling 250-352-8132.